zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

 * Zone: child.parent.good-mixed-2.basic01.xa
   * Child zone is served by `ns1`, `ns2` and
     `ns4.parent.good-mixed-2.basic01.xa`.
+  * Child zone exists.
+  * There is a zone file for the child zone, and that is loaded on the child zone name servers.
   * Parent zone `parent.good-mixed-2.basic01.xa` is served by `ns1` and `ns4`.

 ### GOOD-PARENT-HOST-1